Some hints for locating a responsible breeder

 --------------------------------------------------------------------------------

-Locating a responsible breeder
+Introduction Locating a responsible breeder Buyer beware Breeder Beware

 --------------------------------------------------------------------------------

-Responsible breeders answer buyers' questions, keep puppies they cannot place, allow +++es to recover sufficiently from one breeding before doing another, and take back any puppy that does not work out.
+Introduction Responsible breeders answer buyers' questions, keep puppies they cannot place, allow +++es to recover sufficiently from one breeding before doing another, and take back any puppy that does not work out.
 They breed dogs because they admire their breed and want to contribute to its betterment.
 They guarantee their pups free of genetic diseases common in their breed and replace the pup if the disease should crop up.
 They consider the puppies they produce to be their responsibility for the life of that puppy, so they follow-up frequently to see what's going on.

 They evaluate their puppies as show and breeding quality or pet quality and sell pet puppies with a spay-neuter contract.
 Pet quality puppies are not deficient - they just may not meet the breed standard for size, color, coat type, bone structure, head type, etc. Many responsible breeders sell pet puppies at a lower price than show puppies.